-For tiling onto wooden substrates or floors with underfloor heating use a deformable C2 adhesive such as Mapei Keraquick with Latex Plus (C2 FT S2).
+For tiling onto wooden substrates adhesive such as Mapei Keraquick with Latex Plus (C2 FT S2).
 This will allow for expansion and contraction movements and will stop tiles and grout from cracking.
 How-ever, some changes of plane will require expansion joints.